agusbrav/CryptoWill/README.md

 ## Project Status

 The project is currently a work in progress.
 Will Factory and will contract basic functions are done and tested.

-Next task will be adding ERC20 and ERC721 support.
+### Next Steps

+Right now im aiming to add the ERC20 and ERC721 support to the contract!

 <p align="center">